Social Security Information

 4. Click "University Employment" on the left side of the screen.

 5. Select "SSN Letter Request."

-6. Homewood Campus: Complete the e-form and upload a copy of the Certification of Campus Employment.
+6. Homewood Campus: Complete the e-form and upload a copy of the Confirmation of Valid I-9 form.

 All other students: Complete the e-form and upload a copy of your employment letter.

 7. You will be contacted by email when your letter is ready and available for pick up in the OIS.

 The Social Security Administration cannot process your application if:

 - Your on-campus or F-1 Curricular Practical Training work begins more than 30 days from your application date; or

 - The employment start date on your EAD Form I-766 or I-688B is a future date.